 Alcove Showers for Cozy Spaces

 An alcove shower fits snugly between three walls, making it ideal for compact areas.
 Clients love how this layout feels cozy yet practical, especially when paired with a sleek glass door.
+If you want to elevate your daily routine, this enclosed layout is also a great starting point for exploring walk-in steam shower ideas.

 Modern Minimalism

 Incorporating modern designs in a small bathroom emphasizes simplicity.
 This approach keeps the space feeling uncluttered and spacious.
+For a touch of luxury, you can easily elevate this look with modern glam bathroom ideas.

 Doorless Showers for a Minimalist Look